Audiveris/audiveris/docs/_pages/advanced/plugins.md

 in [Audiveris configuration folder](../folders/essential.md#config-folder).

-At Audiveris launch time, if a `plugins.xml` file is found in the configuration folder, then a proper pulldown `Plugins` menu and a plugin toolbar button are defined according to the file content.
+At Audiveris launch time, if a `plugins.xml` file is found in the configuration folder, then a proper pull-down `Plugins` menu and a plugin toolbar button are defined according to the file content.

 Here below is an example of such `plugins.xml` file.